Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Motion Priority Optimization Framework for Industrial Recovery Scenarios

 \subsubsection{Advantage over Non-continuous Recovery Process}

-Another note is that the proposed continuous recovery process does not always achieve better performance than the conventional non-continuous one.
-In cases where manufacturing and recovery tasks are not complicated and the increase in task execution time caused by our approach is not negligible, the non-continuous recovery process might be better than the continuous one.
-In practice, the proposed framework needs to check if the found priority function-based continuous recovery process is better than the non-continuous one.
-The detailed discussion is presented in Appendix \ref{appendix:non-continuous}.
+The proposed continuous recovery process may not consistently outperform the conventional non-continuous approach.
+In situations where manufacturing and recovery tasks are relatively straightforward, and the rise in task execution time due to the continuous recovery process is not negligible, the non-continuous recovery process might prove to be more effective.
+In practical applications, the proposed framework should include a mechanism to assess whether the continuous recovery process, based on the identified priority function, offers superior performance compared to the non-continuous counterpart.
+A detailed discussion on this aspect is presented in Appendix \ref{appendix:non-continuous}.